-"The dentist is going to look at your teeth, count them, and make sure they are healthy and strong.
-The dentist’s name is Dr. Doctor.
-They are really nice!"
+"The dentist is going to look at your teeth, count them, and make sure they are healthy and strong."

-If your child is already worried about going to the dentist, try to avoid using unpleasant words and phrases around him or her.
+If you have a child that is unsure about visiting the dentist then you will likely try to avoid using words that can trigger an emotional response.
 However, even if you use softer language to describe the discomfort, such as terms like "not too bad" or "only a little," words such as shot, pinch, and needle are likely to stick in the mind of your child.

 If dentist appointments are a source of worry for you, try not to express your feelings to your kid during the session.
 When it comes to responding to new experiences, they look to you for direction.
 If you appear to be concerned, they will be as well.

-We encourage you to speak with us in advance and tell us a little about your child's personality.
+Feel free to speak with us ahead of your child's appointment and tell us a little about them so we also know what to expect.
 Do they have a tendency to be afraid or rebellious when confronted with unknown situations?
 Does your child have any attachment or developmental concerns that we should be aware of and address during the appointment?

 At the beginning of the session, we will inspect your child's teeth, jaws, gums, and bite to ensure that they are in good health.